• Home

 • 1/8 teaspoon black pepper

+Whole milk gives the best texture — richer and more custardy.
+Two percent works fine.
 I wouldn’t use skim milk here; the fat matters for how the eggs set up.

 How to Make This Breakfast Bake

-Step 1: Prep and grease your pan
+Step 1: Prep and grease the pan

 Step 2: Cook the sausage